AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 ## Overview

-This repo presents our baseline model, its submodules, and the experiments we performed to answer our research questions.
+This repo presents our multimodal model, its submodules, and the experiments we performed to answer our research questions.
 Our main focus of the project is to try to answer the following questions: